 After the Exodus, Moses received the first 5 chapters of the Torah and the 10 commandments from God on Mount Sinai.

-Written and Oral Torah: Jews believe the Torah was given in two forms: the written Torah (the five books of Moses) and the oral Torah, which consists of interpretations and traditions passed down through generations by rabbis.
+Written and oral Torah: Jews believe the Torah was given in two forms: the written Torah (the five books of Moses) and the oral Torah, which consists of interpretations and traditions passed down through generations by rabbis.

 The Importance of the Torah.
 The Torah is central to Jewish practice, guiding religious rituals, daily life, and ethical behavior.
 The First Temple Period: After entering the Promised Land, the Israelites established a temple in Jerusalem, where sacrifices were offered according to the laws in the Torah.